3. SIGNIFICANT ACCOUNTING POLICIES

 a.
 Superannuation

-Contribution made to Superannuation Fund for certain of employees are recognised in the Statement of Profit and Loss as and when services are rendered by employees.
+Contribution made to Superannuation Fund for certain of employees are recognized in the Statement of Profit and Loss as and when services are rendered by employees.
 The Company has no liability for future Superannuation Fund benefits other than its contribution.

 b.
 Provident Fund